hg202/p8105_hw3_hg2596/p8105_hw3_hg2596_final.md

   mutate(day = fct_relevel(day,"Monday","Tuesday","Wednesday", "Thursday", "Friday","Saturday", "Sunday"))
 ```

+# Part 1

-Originally had over 1440 columns, the following variables were: **week**
+Originally had over 1440 columns, the following variables were **week**
 (1-5),**day_ID** (just a count), **day** (Mon-Sun), **activity_1**,
-**activity_2**…activity count following the patient 24 hours.
+**activity_2**…and so on for following the patient for 24 hours.

 Now, after pivoting longer, we are able to put the counts is **counts**
-making it one variable,and made a new variable **mins** to kep track
+making it one variable,and made a new variable **mins** to keep track
 which count came from which minute of the week.

-There are now 50400 observations and 6 wows
+There are now 50400 observations and 6 columns.

 ``` r
 accel_3 =